Chris00/ocaml-mindstorm/README.md

 Prerequisite under Windows
 --------------------------

-Do not install the LEGO® fantom drivers.
-(If you know how to make this library work with the LEGO® drivers installed, email us.)
+Do not install the LEGOÂ® fantom drivers.
+(If you know how to make this library work with the LEGOÂ® drivers installed, email us.)

 Prerequisite under Mac OS X
 ---------------------------